Kimberly Jean-Pierre

-Kimberly Jean-Pierre is the Assembly member for the 11th District of the New York Assembly, which includes portions of the town of Babylon in Suffolk County.
-A Democrat, Jean-Pierre was first elected in 2014.
+Kimberly Jean-Pierre is an American politician who served as a member of the New York Assembly for the 11th district, which includes portions of the town of Babylon in Suffolk County.
+A Democrat, she was first elected in 2014 and announced she would not seek reelection in 2024.

+Early life and education

 Jean-Pierre is of Haitian-American descent, and graduated from Brooklyn College and later received a master's degree in public policy from Stony Brook University.
 Prior to elected office Jean-Pierre worked for the Suffolk County Legislature as a legislative aide to DuWayne Gregory.
 She later worked for Congressman Steve Israel as a Community Outreach Coordinator, and later for the Town of Babylon's Industrial Development Agency.

+New York State Assembly

 In 2014, Assemblyman Robert Sweeney decided to retire, leaving the district open for the first time in twenty six years.
 Jean-Pierre announced her run, and easily attained the nomination before going to win the election with 58% of the vote.
 She easily won reelection in 2016 and 2018.
 In the Assembly, Jean-Pierre serves as Chair of the Subcommittee on Banking in Underserved Communities.